Gun dealers in California are subject to various requirements, as described below. These requirements concern:

 - Have a valid seller’s permit issued by the State Board of Equalization;

-- Have a Certificate of Eligibility (“COE”) issued by DOJ demonstrating that DOJ has checked its records and determined that the applicant is not prohibited from acquiring or possessing firearms ;8
+- Have a Certificate of Eligibility (“COE”) issued by DOJ demonstrating that DOJ has conducted a background check and determined that the applicant is not prohibited from acquiring or possessing firearms ;12

-- Have an annual license granted by the duly constituted licensing authority of any city, county, or city and county (if the local jurisdiction does not have a dealer licensing system, the dealer must obtain and provide to DOJ a letter to this effect from the local licensing authority9); and
+- Have an annual license granted by the licensing authority of any city, county, or city and county (if the local jurisdiction does not have a dealer licensing system, the dealer must obtain and provide to DOJ a letter to this effect from the local licensing authority13); and

-- Be on DOJ’s centralized list of all persons licensed to sell firearms.10
+- Be on DOJ’s centralized list of all persons licensed to sell firearms.14

-Dealers are required to renew their business licenses every year.12
+Dealers are required to renew their business licenses every year.16

 For laws requiring dealers to conduct a background check on prospective firearm purchasers, see the Background Checks in California section.
-For laws requiring dealers to report firearm transactions to the DOJ, and to maintain records of firearms transactions, see the section entitled Retention of Sales / Background Check Records in California.
+For laws requiring dealers to report firearm transactions to the California Department of Justice (DOJ), and to maintain records of firearms transactions, see the section entitled Maintaining Records of Gun Sales in California.

-A California firearms dealer may not deliver a firearm:
+A California firearms dealer generally may not deliver a firearm:

-- During the state’s ten-day waiting period, or while DOJ has placed the sale on hold (see the Waiting Periods in California section for more details);
+- During the state’s 10-day waiting period, or while DOJ has placed the sale on hold pending an incomplete background check (see the Waiting Periods in California section for more details);

 - Unless unloaded and securely wrapped, or unloaded and in a locked container;